antonrd/program-the-robot/README.md

   };
 ```

+### Expectations that Blockly would detect async JS code inside user-defined functions

+Gemini explicitly expressed its reliance on the ability of Blockly to make the JS code for user-defined functions blocks be using async functions.
+But this does not seem to be the case with the version of Blockly used.
+Another prompt was needed to ask Gemini to generate code, which can handle that.

 ## Follow up question to Gemini

 Finally, asked Gemini the following question: "given this game, is it possible to write a program for the robot, which guarantees that the final goal cell will always be reached regardless of the board?"